TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 :ref:`Back to Top <options-props-top>`

+**--include-WD-binaries-as-DCO** |br|
+When Enabled, changes the definition of "Double Compact Object" from a binary comprised of any two of {Neutron Star, Black Hole} |br|
+to a binary star comprised of any two of {Helium White Dwarf, Carbon-Oxygen White Dwarf, Oxygen-Neon White Dwarf, Neutron Star, Black Hole}. |br|
+Default = FALSE

 **--initial-mass** |br|
 Initial mass for a single star when evolving in SSE mode (:math:`M_\odot`). |br|
 Default = Sampled from IMF